01

 04

-In this interactive session, we explore what we know about curiosity, why it is important for the workplace, what the barriers are and what HR can do to get better at intentional curiosity for themselves and the people in their care.
+In this interactive session, we explore what curiosity really is, why it fails under pressure, and what HR can do — practically and systemically — to build intentional curiosity for themselves and the people in their care.

 Back to Keynotes